 2. Can I qualify for FHA's HECM reverse mortgage?

-To be eligible for a FHA HECM, the FHA requires that you be a homeowner 62 years of age or older, own your home outright, or have a low mortgage balance that can be paid off at closing with proceeds from the reverse loan, and you must live in the home.
+To be eligible for a FHA HECM, the FHA requires that you be a homeowner 62 years of age or older, own your home outright, or have a low mortgage balance that can be paid off at closing with proceeds from the reverse loan, have the financial resources to pay ongoing property charges including taxes and insurance, and you must live in the home.
 You are also required to receive consumer information free or at very low cost from a HECM counselor prior to obtaining the loan.
 You can find a HECM counselor online or by phoning (800) 569-4287.